Before Your Exchange

 If the destination is in an area where the situation is dangerous or less safe than usual, discuss the matter with the coordinator arranging your travel.
 If you are a Finnish citizen, we recommend you to fill in a travel notification to the Finnish Ministry of Foreign Affairs.

 It is also a good idea to visit the website of your host university or work placement location and study any other available information on the city and country in question.
-Please join the Facebook group for University of Tampere exchange students, for country-specific and general tips!
+Please join the Facebook group for Tampere University exchange students, for country-specific and general tips!

 Enrolling at the University of Tampere

-If you have obtained your exchange or Erasmus work placement through the University of Tampere, the electronic application system automatically provides notification of your study or work placement period abroad.
-Your University of Tampere e-mail address will be active and accessible also during your stay abroad.
+If you have obtained your exchange or Erasmus work placement through Tampere University, the electronic application system automatically provides notification of your study or work placement period abroad.
+Your Tampere University e-mail address will be active and accessible also during your stay abroad.
 You will be primarily notified of Erasmus matters through your university e-mail address.
-Remember to notify the Registrar’s Office of your current address.
+Remember to notify the Student Affairs Office of your current address.

 Remember to notify the coordinator of your exchange programme or work placement about any changes in plans!